Radicalisation & Extremism

 Where the threshold is met, Prevent police will send the appropriate referral to the local authority seeking further information.
 The Prevent lead Bromley is in the Community Safety Team.
 The local authority will gather information from relevant partners to ascertain if the individual is already known, what support may be in place, and what information is available to help inform the decision around vulnerability.
 Partners will be asked to provide information and where necessary additional information can be provided at the panel meeting.

 USEFUL SUPPORT WEBSITES:

-> FAST - providing support to families and individuals whose lives have been affected by the trauma of losing loved ones to ideologies and groups.
+> Families Against Stress & Trauma - providing support to families and individuals whose lives have been affected by the trauma of losing loved ones to ideologies and groups.